'Every Brilliant Thing' brings joy, tears, humor and a brilliant Daniel Radcliffe to Broadway

 The show is sometimes poignant, often hilarious and brimming with a near-manic energy.
 It also incorporates audience participation, plenty of improv, and an unusually insightful and authentic portrayal of mental illness.

-Radliffe received a Tony nomination for Best Actor in a Play for his portrayal of the protagonist.
-He joins host Robin Young to talk about the show.
+Radcliffe received a Tony nomination for Best Actor in a Play for his portrayal of the protagonist.
+The show was nominated for Best Play Revival.
+Radcliffe spoke with Robin Young before the Tony nominations were announced.

 This article was originally published on WBUR.org.